 Save money with EV incentives in Portugal

 Portugal has implemented a wide range of tax benefits and grants to incentivise EV ownership to make it more attractive to buyers.
-It is also investing heavily in EV charging infrastructure in an effort to make EV ownership more practical.
+It is also investing in EV charging infrastructure in an effort to make EV ownership more practical.
+It also seems that private operators are going to play a major role in developing the charging network.

 To find out more about EV and EV charging incentives in other European countries and how they compare to the Portuguese subsidies, read our complete EU EV incentives guide.